Are you thinking of visiting Medan? Come take a look on our Food Guide list!

 14. Nasi Ayam Amin

 The sweet and savoury sambal kecap is the favourite here, as well as the aromatic rice and well-seasoned long beans.
-Make sure you get a bowl of their Mie Pangsit as well which is infused with bold, pork soup aroma.
+Make sure you get a bowl of their Mie Pangsit as well which is infused with bold pork aroma (in the soup).

 Check out their Video Review at https://makanmana.net/2017/11/07/nasi-ayam-amin-nasi-ayam-lama-tak-makan/